krmtrn/agentic-startup-sourcer/README.md

 All intellectual property within this repository is **exclusively owned by the developer**.
 Innovis VC e.V. is granted **limited, read-only access via API integration** for internal use only.
 No ownership, distribution, or modification rights are transferred.
+Not part of internship.
+IP belongs to the developer.

 ## 🧠 Project Description